Connecting Business Systems

 Your CRM has a "Company Type" dropdown with five options.
 Your ERP has a "Customer Category" field with twelve.
 Neither maps cleanly to the other.
 Some CRM values map to two ERP categories depending on context.
 One ERP category has no CRM equivalent at all.

 There is no shortcut here.
 Field mapping requires a spreadsheet, both teams in the room, and enough time to work through every edge case.
-The transformation logic that results is often the most complex part of the integration, and the part most likely to need updating as either system evolves.
+The transformation logic that results is often the most complex part of the integration, frequently accounting for more effort than the connection layer itself, and the part most likely to need updating as either system evolves.

 Data synchronisation strategies that hold up